Win, Place, Show Betting Explained

 Handicapping Horses for Win, Place, and Show Wagering

 Win, place, show betting makes it easier for you to handicap horses.
-Since you’re relying on a few horses, there are plenty of variables that can destroy your strategy.
-If you only choose one horse, you have a much better chance to win.
+Since you’re relying on a few horses, plenty of variables can destroy your strategy.
+If you only choose one horse, you can win much better.

 Successful handicappers know every detail about the horses before they even set out to bet on them.
-Regardless if you’re placing a win, place, show bet, or Across the Board, handicapping your choices will probably help you make a better decision.
+Regardless of placing a win, place, show bet, or Across the Board, handicapping your choices will probably help you make a better decision.

 Win, Place, and Show Betting Strategies